 Every Tuesday in November and December, a certified yoga instructor from Joonbug Yoga guides a stretching and exercise-focused practice in the heated indoor saltwater pool at Alderbrook.
-It’s free for resort guests, $10 for non-resort guests, and takes place from 10-11am.
+It’s free for resort guests, but there is a fee for non-resort guests.
 As if you needed another reason to swing by Alderbrook!

 Take Om Into Your Own Hands in Union, Washington

 There’s an amazingly satisfying and curiously primal aspect to practicing yoga on your own, outside a studio.
-Break loose from the structure of a guided practice, step onto uneven ground, grab a beach towel or Mexican yoga towel, and enjoy!
+Break loose from the structure of a guided practice, step onto uneven ground, grab a beach towel and enjoy!